-In this week's edition of our open source news roundup, we take a look at open source in Europe, Adobe dropping support for Linux, open source drones, and more!
+In this week's edition of our open source news roundup, we take a look at OnePlus adopting a new mobile OS, robots powered by the Raspberry Pi 2, a big data vendor going open source, and more!

 Contributing to open source can be incredibly rewarding.
 You'll meet lots of like-minded people and make many friends along the way.
 Here are some tips to help you get started.